 Although we try to avoid this, in the event of a championship race clashing with a Gwent League race, the Gwent League race will take precedence and an alternative Championship event will be sought if possible.
 An historical example of this is the Sodbury Slog clashing with the Bath Gwent League fixture.

 It is the runner's responsibility to ensure that they are credited with the correct points in club championship tables; any errors should be reported to Ceri Davies.

 Handicap Championship - 4 Miles - April to September

 There are 6 races in the series with the best 4 over the course of the year to count for championship points.
 Awards are made at the end of the series.
 There is no entry fee and all members are welcome.
 Non-members are also welcome, although they cannot score points in the club handicap championship.

-Slower runners will start first with faster runners following at appropriate intervals.
-With the objective that all will finish at about the same time.
-It's all very informal and the key objective is fun allied with some exercise, plus a visit to a local pub afterwards!
+Slower runners will start first with faster runners following at appropriate intervals, with the objective that all will finish at about the same time.
+It's all very informal and the key point is to have fun allied with some exercise, plus a visit to a local pub afterwards!